 What equine folderol!

 So many transgender folks have embraced a public knowledge of life before gender reassignment.
-A few examples might include: the Wachoski sisters, once brothers and the wonderful geniuses behind so many great movies, have not elected to run from the truth of their past and their present.
+A few examples might include: the Wachoski sisters, once brothers and the wonderful geniuses behind so many great movies have not elected to run from the truth of their past and their present.

-Jennifer Leitham, Jazz bassist who performed with so many jazz greats, is effusive in her honest details of “his” life then and her life now.
-Laura Jane Grace, lead singer with the group Against Me, is very visible in her “trans-ness,” as well as Kristin Beck, former Navy Seal and now a translady.
-And, of course, Caitlyn Jenner, an American icon as a male, an American icon as a female,.
+Jennifer Leitham, a Jazz bassist who performed with so many jazz greats, is effusive in her honest details of “his” life then and her life now.
+Laura Jane Grace, the lead singer with the group Against Me, is very visible in her “trans-ness,” as well as Kristin Beck, former Navy Seal and now a translady.
+And, of course, Caitlyn Jenner, an American icon as a male, an American icon as a female,

 My hope is that my book will be my small part in giving at least a few more souls the chance to say, “I knew her before she was “her”!

 And if the paparazzi should be found peering through my windows, well, maybe I can get them to help me load these two blank canvases into my car.